RailPhase/RailPhase/README.md

         fastcgi_pass   127.0.0.1:19000;
     }

-Where fastcgi_params is a file in your nginx config folder, containing something like:
+Where fastcgi_params is a file in your nginx config folder, containing at least these parameters (you can add more if you need to):

     fastcgi_param   QUERY_STRING            $query_string;
     fastcgi_param   REQUEST_METHOD          $request_method;